Audime-Neurips2024/AuDiMe_graphOOD/iMoLD/README.md

 In this dir, we have provided code examples in `cmd_run.py`.
-For more details about the meaning of the arguments, please go to [here](https://github.com/HICAI-ZJU/iMoLD)
+The experimental results will be saved to `results/` with subdir named after different hyperparameters and seeds.
+For more details about the meaning of the arguments, please refer to [here](https://github.com/HICAI-ZJU/iMoLD).